 The Committee will meet twice per month.
+See the calendar of meetings here (PDF).
 One meeting will be held at City Hall, publicly noticed, and streamed on the city website.
 Official meeting minutes will be kept and publicly posted.
 This will be considered the business meeting of the month and will take place at a regularly scheduled date and time, ensuring maximum participation.
 Additional meetings may be held at the discretion of the Committee members.
 The City Council will be kept informed about the Committee's work through regular reports from the City Manager.
 The City Manager and Committee will make an annual report of accomplishments and an annual work plan to City Council and the community.

 The Committee shall consist of no less than five (5) and no more than nine (9) volunteers who are passionate and reflect the diversity of Twin Falls and provide representation from a reasonably broad spectrum of the community, including but not limited to diversity of race, ethnicity, gender, sexual orientation, socio-economic status, age, physical abilities, religious beliefs, and other ideologies.
 Members will be selected by the City Manager.
 Members must live, work, volunteer, worship or be enrolled in school within the City of Twin Falls.
 The Committee will also include members of City staff, who will serve in an ex-officio, non-voting capacity.